Fish tacos are delicious, but fish tacos with cheese and cajun spices are even better! This recipe is so simple, but incredibly fresh and delicious!

 This recipe uses a Cajun spice mix that you’ll rub all over the fish.
 Then cook the fish in a skillet while you mix up a shredded cabbage, red onion slaw.

-After warming your tortillas in a skillet, you’ll top them with the cabbage slaw and then flake the fish over the top.
-Then comes the chopped tomatoes and shredded cheese!
+After warming your tortillas in a skillet, top them with the cabbage slaw and flake the fish over the top.
+Then come the chopped tomatoes and shredded cheese!

 And the perfect fish taco with cheese is that easy.
 I like to serve them with some extra lime wedges and avocado.
 Because any time you mention “taco,” I’m gonna need some avocado, too.

-The flavors in the tacos went so well together as did the consistencies- I love the little crunch from the cabbage.
+The flavors in the tacos went so well together as did the textures/consistencies- I love the little crunch from the cabbage.

 And now I am a true fish taco believer and am on a quest to convince everyone that you should always serve fish tacos with cheese.